roweno-heijmans/roweno.academic-kickstart/content/home/papers.md

 **Work in progress**

-- Network Subsidies, with S. Suetens
-- Comparing Policies to Solve Coordination Problems, with S. Suetens
+- Subsidies to Solve Coordination Problems, with S. Suetens
 - Commitment and Climate Policy, with D. Spiro